 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Mailchimp (The Rocket Science Group, LLC) who holds our mailing database and sends our marketing mailings on our behalf is located in the United States.
-Mailchimp participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and is committed to protecting your personal information.
+Mailchimp (The Rocket Science Group, LLC) who holds our mailing database and sends some of our marketing emails on our behalf is located in the United States.
+We have entered into the Standard Contractual Clauses with Mailchimp in order to protect your personal data where it is transferred to the United States by Mailchimp.

 What we do to protect your personal data